tasal9/ZamAI/Related-projects.md

 ### Plugins

+The following plugins take advantage of specific Neovim features, e.g. `jobstart()`, `:terminal` or its remote plugin mechanism.

 Additionally, you can search your favourite plugins [there](https://nvim-awesome.vercel.app).

-The following plugins take advantage of specific Neovim features, e.g. `jobstart()`, `:terminal` or its remote plugin mechanism.
+Some lua plugins are also referenced on [luarocks](https://luarocks.org/) rockspecs (check the [neovim list](https://luarocks.org/labels/neovim)).

 #### builtin lsp extension plugins
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig): a collection of LSP configurations